 Mr. Epp's membership in Interior Savings goes back over 40 years.
 He has also been a member of our organization's Board for 20+ years, including serving as the Chair from 1998 to April 2020.
 From 2013-2019 he served on the Board of Central 1 Credit Union, which represents all the Credit Unions in BC and most of the Credit Unions in Ontario.
 While at Central 1 he served as Chair of the Legislative Affairs Committee.
-Mr. Epp has been a lawyer for 35 years and is with the law firm of Cates Ford Soll Epp, specializing in corporate and commercial law.
+Mr. Epp has been a lawyer for 40 years, specializing in corporate and commercial law.
+He is now retired giving him more time to dedicate to Interior Savings.

-• Investment & Lending Committee
+• Governance & Conduct Review Committee